 Nobody in Seattle is proposing anything that drastic.
 The mayor hopes to build just 50,000 new units.
 But suppose that we got audacious and decided to triple that number -- setting the stage for Seattle to become a city of over a million residents, matching Boston's population density.
 Would that close the affordability gap?

 Well, look at it this way.
 Boston is already at Boston-level density, with prices that actually exceed Seattle's.
 Around the world, there are likely hundreds of thousands of people who would like to live in a place like Seattle if there were only room for them.
-If build it, they will come.
+If we build it, they will come.
 And keep the prices from changing much at all.

 Even if it were possible to build our way to affordability, there is this tricky political issue that 46.8% of Seattle families -- who own their homes -- have absolutely no interest in seeing housing values decline, because that means a reduction in their net wealth.
 They may form a minority of the population, but almost certainly a majority of engaged voters in the local electorate.